Vietnamese Scout Association: Ideals and methods

 The Scout Motto is Sắp Sẵn, translating as Be Prepared in Vietnamese.
 The Scout emblem incorporates the red lotus, the Vietnamese national flower.

 Organization

 Overseas Vietnamese Scouts are affiliated with Scout associations in their resident countries, and as such are part of these associations.
 However, most of them have the same International Central Committee of Vietnamese Scouting, whose committee members are elected to a four-year term.
 The committee helps coordinate and direct all the activities between oversea Vietnamese Scouting units, such as International Vietnamese Scouting Jamborees and Scout leader training.

 There are total 54 overseas Scout Groups with approximately 4,000 Scouts, according to Nguyễn Văn Thuất, President of the International Central Committee of Vietnamese Scouting from 2002 to 2006, in an interview with Phương Anh of Radio Free Asia at the end of the 8th International Vietnamese Scouting Jamboree.

 Inside Vietnam, the unofficial Interprovincial Committee was set up to oversee all the activities within Vietnam until 2018, when the Pathfinders were officially founded as the sole national organization.
+Today the PSV serves as a part of the wider Vietnamese Scouting family, working with the ICCVS to further on the ongoing revival of Scouting in this nation.